 - PDF, other “Office” documents, compression formats: support covers PDF with integrated image and text support, OpenOffice, RAR, ZIP, GZIP/TAR, etc.

-- Emails and attachments: support covers integrated browser-ready image and text support — plus support for attachments — in Outlook/Exchange (PST/MSG) and Thunderbird (MBOX/EML).
+- Emails and attachments: support covers integrated browser-ready image and text support — plus support for attachments — in Outlook/Exchange (PST/OST/MSG) and Thunderbird (MBOX/EML).

 - Recursively embedded objects: support covers recursively embedded objects and images in supported email types and MS Office formats.
 For example, the dtSearch document filters would support an email attachment consisting of a ZIP container including both a PDF and an Access database, where the latter also includes an embedded PowerPoint with embedded images.